 In the study, 12 healthy adults were kept in a dimly lit environment for a 13-day period and had activities like meals and sleep evenly scheduled.
 Across the board, individuals were least hungry in the morning and most hungry in the evening, an internal mechanism that promotes efficient nutrient storage for times when food is scarce.
 The problem is, in our present society – food is plentiful, readily available, and calorically dense.

 Thanks to artificial light, it is easy to stay up late into the evening and skimp out on sleep.
-But being awake when our sugar cravings are peaking may lead us to eat some of the very foods we usually avoid, and more of them.
+However, being awake when our sugar cravings are peaking may lead us to eat some of the very foods we usually avoid and more of them.

 If you are prone to the midnight munchies, having a small, healthy snack after dinner may help to prevent cravings for sweet and salty foods later on.